chrisbottin/xml-formatter/README.md

 - `throwOnFailure`: Throw an error when XML fails to parse and get formatted otherwise the original XML is returned.
   - type: `boolean`
   - default: `true`
+- `forceSelfClosingEmptyTag`: True to force empty tags to be self-closing.
+  - type: `boolean`
+  - default: `false`

 ### Usage: